Online Reinforcement Learning in Non-Stationary Context-Driven Environments: Locally-Constrained Policy Optimization

-As an illustrative example, consider the grid-world problem depicted in \Cref{fig:grid_vis}.
-In this problem, the agent can move in 4 directions in a 2D grid, while incurring a base negative reward of $-1$ per step, until it reaches the terminal exit state or fails to within $20$ steps.
-The grid can be in two modes; 1) no trap mode, where the center cell is empty, and 2) trap active mode, where walking into the center cell incurs a reward of $-10$.
-This environment mode is our ``input process'' in this simple example and the source of non-stationarity.
-The agent observes its current location and the input, i.e. whether the trap is on the grid or not in every episode (beginning from the start square).
+Consider a simple environment with a discrete context.
+In this grid-world problem depicted in \Cref{fig:grid_vis}, the agent can move in 4 directions in a 2D grid, and incurs a base negative reward of $-1$ per step until it reaches the terminal exit state (no penalty in the last step) or fails to reach the exit within $20$ steps.
+The grid can be in two modes; 1) `No Trap' mode, where the center cell is empty, and 2) `Trap Active' mode, where walking into the center cell incurs a reward of $-10$.
+When in `No Trap' mode, the optimal path passes through the center cell, and the best episodic return is $-3$.
+In the `Trap Active' mode, the center cell's penalty forces the optimal path to go left at the blue cell for an optimal episodic return of $-5$.
+This environment mode is our discrete context and the source of non-stationarity in this simple example.
+The agent observes its current location and the context, i.e., whether the trap is on the grid ($z_t=1$) or not ($z_t=0$) in every episode (beginning from the start square).

-We use the \gls{a2c} algorithm to train a policy for this environment, while its input changes every so often.
-When in no trap mode, the closest path passes through the center cell, and the best episodic reward is $-3$.
-In the trap active mode, the center cell's penalty is too high, and we must go left at the blue cell instead, to incur an optimal episodic reward of $-5$. \Cref{fig:grid_rew} depicts the episodic reward across time and \Cref{fig:grid_out} depicts what fraction of the time the policy makes the correct decision to go up in the blue cell when the input is in no trap mode.
-As observed, the agent initially learns the correct decision for that cell when training in the no-trap mode, but once the input (mode) changes, it begins to forget it.
-When the mode changes back to the initial no trap mode, the agent behaves sub-optimally for some number of episodes (epochs 16K-18K) before recovering.
+\paragraph{\gls{a2c}.} We use the \gls{a2c} algorithm to train a policy for this environment, while its context changes every so often. \Cref{fig:grid_rew} depicts the episodic return across time and \Cref{fig:grid_out_no_trap,fig:grid_out_trap_active} depict the total variation distance between the optimal and learned policy when the policy input is `No Trap' mode (\Cref{fig:grid_out_no_trap}) or `Trap Active' mode (\Cref{fig:grid_out_trap_active}).
+This distance represents how close the learned policy is to the optimal in either context.
+The agent initially attains optimality for the `No Trap' mode, but once the context changes at epoch 4K it immediately forgets it.
+Note that during epochs 4K-16K, the \gls{a2c} agent is only trained on samples from the `Trap Active' mode, and its output for the `No Trap' mode is drifting.
+When the context changes back to the `No Trap' mode at epoch 16K, the agent behaves sub-optimally (epochs 16K-18K) before relearning. \Cref{fig:grid_out_trap_active} shows that \gls{a2c} also forgets the optimal `Trap Active' policy during the final 4K epochs.

-The best approach here would be to train a separate model for each mode (2 models).
-However, deducing when to train a new model or switch to an old one requires task labels.
-However, deducing such labels is challenging in practice and methods to infer them, e.g., using change-point detection~\cite{alegre2021minimum} are brittle in real-world non-stationary problems~\cite{hamadanian2022demistify}.
-We do not assume access to task labels.